The hands of a team reviewing financial documents that are part of 403b plan audits

-Navigating 403b audits can be frustrating and confusing if you’re not working with a trusted CPA firm.
+Navigating 403b audits can be frustrating and confusing if you’re not working with a trusted firm that offers financial accounting and advisory services.
 For non-profit and charitable organizations managing 403(b) retirement plans, staying compliant with ERISA is crucial.
 However, many organizations struggle with common challenges during the audit process.

 Before you begin your audit engagement, it’s important to understand what is required during 403b audits, who is involved, and the common pitfalls organizations can fall into during this critical compliance check.